ga4gh-beacon/ga4gh-beacon-legacy-website/pages/index.md

 The Beacon v2 is a two-legged concept, with the following documents covering essential aspects of the specification:
 * The Beacon [Framework](https://github.com/ga4gh-beacon/beacon-v2/tree/main/framework) is the part that describes the overall structure of the API requests, responses, parameters, the common components, etc. It is mostly relevant for developers.
 * The Beacon [Model](https://github.com/ga4gh-beacon/beacon-v2/tree/main/models) describe the set of concepts included in Beacon V2, like individual or biosample, and also the relationships between them.
 The Model has been developed for biomedical stakeholders.

+In principle, this concept allows for different Models (in other domains outside of the Beacon v2 realm, e.g. “Imaging Beacon”) to be built using the same Framework.
+However, in the current context of Beacon v2, we consider the two elements interdependent and likely to be updated together for subsequent major versions (e.g. from v2 to v3).

 ### The Beacon v2 [Framework](https://github.com/ga4gh-beacon/beacon-v2/tree/main/framework)